Feature Completion Transformer for Occluded Person Re-identification

 \section{Introduction}

-\IEEEPARstart{P}{erson} Re-Identification (Re-ID) involves identifying a person-of-interest across multiple non-overlapping cameras \cite{ person_reid}.
+\IEEEPARstart{P}{erson} Re-Identification (Re-ID) involves identifying a person-of-interest across multiple non-overlapping cameras \cite{person_reid}.
 This task has a wide range of application backgrounds in many fields, such as video surveillance, activity analysis, sport understanding, and tracking.

-In the past few years, most of the existing methods mainly focus on the holistic person Re-ID problem, which assumes that pedestrians' body is fully visible.
+In the past few years, most of the existing methods mainly focus on the holistic person Re-ID problem\cite{sun2018beyond, shi2022image, shi2020identity}, which assumes that the body of pedestrians is fully visible.
 However, in real-world scenarios, such as stations, airports, and shopping malls, person images from surveillance cameras can be easily occluded by some obstacles, \textit{e.g.} plants, umbrellas, cars, or other pedestrians, which poses a challenge for holistic Re-ID to identify persons with incomplete and invisible body parts.
-Therefore, the task of occluded person re-identification \cite{zhuo2018occluded} is of significant practical importance.
+Therefore, the task of occluded person re-identification \cite{zhuo2018occluded} is proposed to resolve the above problem.

-Occluded person Re-ID faces more challenging problems because of the following three reasons: (1) The limited number of occlusion samples in the training dataset \cite{miao2019pose} makes the model sensitive to diverse occlusions.
-(2) Occlusions will introduce a lot of noise information, which will interfere with feature extraction.
-(3) Occlusion will cause the loss of appearance information, making the extracted features less discriminative and incorrect semantic alignment for matching, as shown in Figure \ref{part_occ} and \ref{com_occ}.
+Occluded person Re-ID faces more challenges because of the following three problems: (1) The limited number of occlusion samples in the training dataset \cite{miao2019pose} makes the model sensitive to diverse occlusions.
+(2) Occlusions will introduce a lot of noise information, which interferes with feature extraction.
+(3) Occlusions will cause the loss of appearance information, making the extracted features less discriminative and incorrect semantic alignment for matching, as shown in Fig. \ref{part_occ} and Fig. \ref{com_occ}.